aterrien/jQuery-Knob/README.md

 1.1.1
 -------
-- keyboard control refactoring / acceleration
+- keyboard/mousewheel control refactoring / acceleration
-- mousewheel refactoring
 - bugfix no keyboard or mousewheel when readonly
 - bugfix min/max can be exceeded
-- hooks on keyboard events
+- hooks / keyboard events